 HISTORY OF THE MAINE WOMEN’S HALL OF FAME

 The Maine Women’s Hall of Fame was established in 1990 by the Maine Federation of Business and Professional Women (BPW/Maine).
 The University of Maine at Augusta has been a co-sponsor since the beginning.
+In 1998, the BPW/Maine Futurama Foundation took on co-sponsorship role, and several Foundation trustees have volunteered their time and attention to the Maine Women’s Hall of Fame along with their stewardship of the Futurama Foundation scholarships awarded annually to Maine women.

 Nominations are submitted by a variety of organizations, businesses, or individuals.
 The deadline for nominations is December 1st.
 An independent panel of judges reviews the nominations with careful consideration to select one or two honorees to be inducted each year.